Klay Thompson: Player profile

-Standing 6 feet 7 inches (2.01 m) and weighing 220 pounds (100 kg), Thompson plays exclusively at the shooting guard position and has career averages of 19.5 points, 3.5 rebounds, and 2.3 assists per game.
-Thompson is both a prolific and efficient shooter, particularly from range, as well as an elite free-throw shooter.
-His shooting form has been described as "textbook" and "picture-perfect".
-Though he is capable of handling the ball in the Warriors offense, Thompson is primarily a catch-and-shoot player, taking advantage of back-cuts and screens set by teammates to make space for his exceptionally accurate quick-release shot.
+Standing at 6 ft 5 in tall and weighing 220 lb, Thompson plays exclusively at the shooting guard position and has career averages of 19.1 points, 3.5 rebounds, and 2.3 assists per game.
+He is both a prolific and efficient shooter, particularly from range, as well as an elite free-throw shooter.
+Thompson's shooting form has been described as "textbook" and "picture-perfect".
+Though he was capable of handling the ball in the Warriors offense, Thompson is primarily a catch-and-shoot player, taking advantage of back-cuts and screens set by teammates to make space for his exceptionally accurate quick-release shot.
 Although Thompson is not known for blocking shots or creating steals, he is considered a strong defender thanks to his size at the guard position and ability to defend against both elite guards and wings.
-He is also praised for his stamina.
-Thompson is also known for his quiet, laid-back personality, rarely showing emotion in or out of games.
-He is one of the few players in the NBA sponsored by Chinese shoe company Anta, signing a 10-year deal with it in 2016.
-Thompson is regarded as a clutch scorer, particularly in game 6s of playoff series, where his shooting splits rise up significantly compared to his usual playoff statistics, which earned him the nickname "Game 6 Klay".
+Thompson is also praised for his stamina.

+Thompson is known for his quiet, laid-back personality, rarely showing emotion in or out of games.
+Thompson is one of the few players in the NBA sponsored by Chinese shoe company Anta, signing a 10-year deal with it in 2016.
+Thompson is regarded as a clutch scorer, particularly in Game 6's of playoff series, where his shooting splits rise up significantly compared to his usual playoff statistics, which earned Thompson the nickname "Game 6 Klay."